ABOUT THE Wisconsin EMS Association (WEMSA)

 The Wisconsin EMS Association (WEMSA) represents and supports the views and interests of our membership in Wisconsin communities by promoting education, sharing information, and facilitating legislative action.
 Founded in 1973, WEMSA currently has over 6,000 individual members representing over 375 EMS Departments, businesses, first responder organizations, and allied EMS organizations.
 The Association is governed by a 12 member board of directors elected by the membership, and is run by 3 full-time staff members.

-The Wisconsin EMS Association hosts one of the largest EMS conferences in the United States with an annual participation of nearly 1,500.
-Publications include our bimonthly full-color magazine, EMS Professionals®, and the WEMSA Connection E-Newsletter, published every week.
+The Wisconsin EMS Association hosts one of the largest EMS conferences in the United States with an annual participation of nearly 1,200.
+Publications include our quarterly full-color magazine, EMS Professionals®, and the WEMSA Connection E-Newsletter, published every other week.

 Throughout its history the organization has worked on a large variety of projects, including creation of the Funding Assistance Program (FAP), First Responder certification, Flexible ALS Staffing Public Access Defibrillation, the Length of Service Awards Program (LOSA), the removal and prevention of license fees for providers and service, administrative rules for both the Department of Health and Family Services and Department of Transportation, and dozens of other projects and interests.